From A Wiki of Ice and Fire

 Essosi geography and climate vary greatly.
 Being separated from the polar cap of the Land of Always Winter and located farther to the south, it is affected by winters to a lesser extent then Westeros.

 The western coastline appears to be temperate in the north, becoming drier and hotter to the south, and is characterized by green rolling hills, the massive Forest of Qohor, and extensive island chains such as Braavos and Lys.
-The middle of the continent is covered by the flat grasslands plains of the Dothraki Sea and, to the east, the arid wasteland of red sand known as the red waste, where nothing grows.
-Beyond this desert, the city of Qarth sits beside straits that lead to the Jade Sea.
+The middle of the continent is covered by the flat grasslands plains of the Dothraki sea and, to the east, the arid wasteland of red sand known as the red waste, where nothing grows.
+Beyond this desert, the city of Qarth sits beside the Jade Gates that lead to the Jade Sea.
 The south is dominated by dry rolling hills and has a Mediterranean climate with a coastline along the Summer Sea connecting Volantis with the Valyria peninsula and the great inlet known as Slaver's Bay.
 Essos is dominated by the Bone Mountains and the Krazaaj Zasqa, longitudinal mountain ranges separating the western half more familiar to the Westerosi and an exotic eastern half of which less is known.

 Essos is divided into several regions, each of which are home to distinct cultural groups.